Call to get started 1-800-560-3450

 • A debt-to-income (DTI) ratio of 43% or lower

-You can typically borrow up to 85% of your home’s appraised value, minus the amount you owe on your current mortgage, if any.
+To determine how much you can borrow with a HELOC, multiply the market value of your home by 80% (or 85%).
+Then subtract the amount you owe on your current mortgage, if any.

 This is only a rough calculation.
-In reality, lenders will consider multiple other factors, too, such as your credit history or unpaid debts, to determine your credit limit.
+Lenders will consider other factors, too, such as your credit history and other unpaid debts, to determine your credit limit.

 How can you spend money from a HELOC?

-You may use a HELOC to pay for anything you’d like, from small day-to-day expenses to large life purchases.
+You may use a HELOC to pay for anything you’d like, from home improvements to education expenses.
 To access the funds, you would use a card or check connected to the account.
 If necessary, you can withdraw money weekly or even daily.
 Be sure to ask the lender if there are minimum or maximum withdrawal limits.

 What is the loan term?

 HELOC terms vary across lenders but can typically run for up to 30 years.
-This often includes an initial 10-year draw period, during which you can access the funds, and a 20-year repayment period.
+This often includes an initial 10-year draw period, during which you can access the funds, and up to 20 years to repay.

 How do you repay a home equity line of credit?